pokt-foundation/portal-db/README.md

 - **go-critic** - run `gocritic check ./...`
 - **go-build** - run `go build`
 - **go-mod-tidy** - run `go mod tidy -v`

-## Generating code

-The default Make command (**`make`**) will generate SQLC code.
-This is a useful way to check the database `schema.sql` and `query.sql` files for SQL errors.

-It will also generate as well a mock of the `IPostgresDriver` interface for testing purposes.
-This mock will automatically reflect changes made to the SQL schema files.